 Sensitivity assessment.
 The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure.
 In response to a single event of abrasion a proportion of the populations of the characterizing and associated species may be removed, but damaged algal individuals, in-situ would be capable of growth and reproduction.
 Resistance of the biotope, to a single abrasion event is assessed as ‘Low’ and recovery as ‘High’, so that sensitivity is assessed as ‘Low’.

 The cobbles and pebbles in the biotope are likely to move as a result of penetration and/or sub surface disturbance.
-The characterising and associated species would probably accrue damage from abrasion and scour and attached algae trapped on the undersides of overturned pebbles would be unable to photosynthesise and are likely to be smothered.
+The characterizing and associated species would probably accrue damage from abrasion and scour and attached algae trapped on the undersides of overturned pebbles would be unable to photosynthesise and are likely to be smothered.
 Penetration and disturbance is also likely to harm infauna.

 Sensitivity assessment.
 This biotope is considered to have 'Low' resistance and 'High' resilience, to this pressure and sensitivity is therefore assessed as 'Low'.

 Siltation, which may be associated with increased suspended solids is assessed separately.
-As a photoautotroph, the key characterising Ulva spp., is likely to benefit from reduced turbidity, as the light attenuating effects of turbid water reduce photosynthesis.
+As a photoautotroph, the key characterizing Ulva spp., is likely to benefit from reduced turbidity, as the light attenuating effects of turbid water reduce photosynthesis.
 However experiments have shown that Ulva is a shade tolerant species and can compensate for reduced irradiance by increasing chlorophyll concentration and light absorption at low light levels.
 Ulva spp. were able to survive over two months in darkness and to begin photosynthesising immediately when returned to the light (Vermaat & Sand-Jensen, 1987).
 Limited shading from suspended sediments is therefore not considered to negatively affect this genus.
 Suspended sediments may however have abrading effects on the fronds of Ulva spp.
 Tolhurst et al. (2007) found that Ulva intestinalis germlings kept in tanks and exposed to 100 mg/l of suspended sediment showed reduced growth.
 Similarly, Hyslop & Davies (1998) found that Ulva lactuca lost weight when kept in flasks with 1 g/l of colliery waste that was shaken for 1 hour every day for 8 days.
 The experimental solids level, however, exceeds the pressure benchmark.